Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

-Reduced models of dimension $n=12$ are constructed for \textit{MultM} and \textit{AssM} with the parameters of Table~\ref{tab:redpar-chafee}.
-Reduced models of the same size are also constructed by \textit{POD}, where we deviated from the standard procedure and constructed separately bases of dimension $6$ each for the physical variables $[v_1(t);\ldots;v_{\tilde N}(t)]$ and $[w_1(t);\ldots;w_{\tilde N}(t)]$, which were then combined to a full block basis of dimension $12$.
-The direct application of \textit{POD} onto the full state leads to significantly worse results, which is known to possibly happen when different physical variables are mixed \cite{art:amsallam-gal-wave}.
-As \textit{POD} depends on the chosen training trajectory, the two cases lead to two distinct \textit{POD} reduced models.
-When we test \textit{POD} models, where training trajectory and solution trajectory of the test case differ, we indicate by a suffix '\textit{-1}' or '\textit{-2}' the case used in the training phase.
-In contrast, \textit{AssM} leads to the same reduced model in both cases, because by construction the input-tailored variational expansions coincide.
-(The scaling in \textit{tol}, cf. Table~\ref{tab:redpar-chafee}, is only needed to compensate for the scaling in the input.)
+Reduced models of dimension $n=12$ are constructed for \textit{AssM} and \textit{MultM} with the parameters of Table~\ref{tab:redpar-chafee}.
+As in \cite{art:two-sided-hermm} for a similar case, \textit{MpMo} leads to very poor results, here even unstable simulations, and is thus not regarded.
+Also the direct application of proper orthogonal decomposition onto the full state results in significantly poor results, which is known to possibly happen when different physical variables are mixed \cite{art:amsallam-gal-wave}, \cite{art:morKunV01}.
+Hence, we use instead a block-structured version of proper orthogonal decomposition (also referred to as \textit{POD} here), in which two bases of dimension $6$ for the physical variables $[v_1(t);\ldots;v_{\tilde N}(t)]$ and $[w_1(t);\ldots;w_{\tilde N}(t)]$ are constructed separately and combined to a full block basis of dimension $12$.
+As \textit{POD} depends on the chosen training trajectory, the two cases lead to two distinct reduced models.
+Results for which the training and solution (test) trajectory differ are indicated by the suffix '\textit{-nt}'.
+The training trajectory here is then from the other case.
+In contrast, \textit{AssM} leads to the same reduced model in both cases, as the input-tailored variational expansions coincide -- up to the scaling $\alpha$.
+Note that this scaling in the input is compensated by the scaling of \textit{tol} in the approximate moment matching, cf.\ Table~\ref{tab:redpar-chafee}.

 As seen in Fig.~\ref{fig:inputaware-chafdyn-oscil}, the case-independent \textit{AssM} performs well for both cases, especially also better than \textit{MultM}.
-The results of proper orthogonal decomposition, in contrast, depend on the training trajectory.
-Worse results are seen for \textit{POD-1} (trained with Case 1) in Case~2, and \textit{POD-2} (trained with Case 2) in Case 1 than for the perfectly trained models.
-In particular, if not trained perfectly, the proper orthogonal decomposition performs worse than our \textit{AssM}.
+The results of proper orthogonal decomposition depend on the training trajectory.
+Worse results are observed for \textit{POD-nt} than for the perfectly trained model \textit{POD}.
+In particular, \textit{POD-nt} performs worse than our \textit{AssM}.

+\begin{remark} It should be mentioned that model order reduction can certainly also be applied directly to the original nonlinear problem formulation (without quadratric-bilinear reformulation).
+When this is done, the model reduction error is lower for any projec\-tion-based method.
+The drawback is that the resulting reduced models are not online-efficient and thus need to be augmented by complexity reduction in practice, cf., \cite{art:goyal-polynomial2019}, \cite{art:kramer-liftingPOD}.
+For completeness, corresponding results are presented in Appendix~\ref{app:nolin-mm-mor}. \end{remark}